jameswhoughton/meals/README.md

 The business logic is all contained within the internal packages, split by domain.
 Here you will find the the repository interfaces and domain services.

-### internal/auth
+### internal/account

-This package contains all business logic related to interacting with a user and session management.
+Contains methods to create and update users.

 ### internal/meals

-The meals package contains all logic related to interacting with a meal.
+Contains methods to create and update meals.

+### internal/planner

+Contains the methods to assign meals to a date.

 ### database

 The database package contains implementations of the internal repositories using SQLite as a store.
+I decided to use SQLite for this project as it is lightweight and more than capable of supporting a small/personal web application such as this.

 ### memory

-The memory package contains in memory implementations of the repositories defined in internal, these are intended for use in tests only.
+This package contains in memory implementations of the repositories defined in internal/*, these are intended for use in tests only.
+Each repository has it's own contract test which is used to ensure consistent behaviour between the memory and SQLite implimentations.
+This allows them to be confidently used when testing other layers of the application (e.g. services and handlers).

 ### web

-This package contains all handlers, frontend assets and templates to build the UI.
-As the UI is fairly straight forward, I have decided to not reach for a frontend framework, instead using a few custom web components where necessary.
+In the web package the handlers are defined which use the services/repositorys defined in internal/* to create a web interface for the application.
+Also contained in this package are html template files along with non-go assets (e.g. JS, CSS and images).

 ### cmd/server

 This is the main web app executeable.
+Here the repositories/services and web server are created and the server is started.
+The graceful shutdown process is also handled here.

 ## Status